foosel/ep2025/how-to-deal-with-toxic-people.md

 - telling people that they overstepped boundaries is important
 - many don't even notice (blinded by entitlement, frustration)
 - communicate clearly: "I acknowledge the problem, but THIS is not how we'll interact with each other here"
+- refer to your CoC
+  - you do have one, right?
-- surprising amount of apologies & constructive change after
+- surprising amount of apologies & constructive exchange after
 - doesn't work if you are still in attack mode yourself -> disengage!
 - can't find the right words?
 Read Brett Cannon's "The Social Contract of Open Source" for inspiration!
 - Abuser doesn't back down?